 - COMMUNICATION ~ In order to ensure seamless communication between FC Council and the fire group, the Shin is expected to:

-- Mechanism in place to disseminate important information from FC Council to members of the group pre-playa and on- playa, such as where to connect with members of the group.
+- Disseminate important information from FC Council to members of their group pre-playa and on- playa, such as where to connect with members of the group.

 - MANAGEMENT & ORGANIZATION SKILLS – A Shin must have the ability to rally a group of free-spirited individuals in a group choreographed fire dance.
 This often requires patience and the ability to lead with a firm but flexible hand.
 Ultimately, the Shin must be willing to vouch and be responsible for the actions of all members of the group.